signalfire/wp-reading-estimator/readme.txt

 = Can I place the reading time manually? =

-Yes, use the `[reading_time]` shortcode to place reading time anywhere in your content or theme files.
+Yes, use the `[sigukrest_reading_time]` shortcode to place reading time anywhere in your content or theme files.

 = Does this work with page builders? =